wongyouth/wongyouth.github.com/source/_posts/2013-06-01-speed-spider-for-web-crawling.markdown

 ## background

 Some days ago I wanted to learn some css stuff from a site, I changed some css style to see what it turns to.
-After 10 minutes after I got tired when I have to change the source again and again in the broswer.
+After 10 minutes after I got tired when I have to change the source again and again in the browser.
-So I googled it find what kind of tools can be used to download files from a site, but I can't find anything setisfied.
+So I googled to find what kind of tools can be used to download files from a site, but I can't find anything satisfied.
-So After search github I found I can do it myself with little work.
+So after searched github I found I can do it myself with little work.

 Here comes the [SpeedSpider][1], it's A simple and speedy web spider for site pages downloading.

+UPDATE:

+It turns out `wget` can do all the jobs I wanted except it doest not use threads.
+So wget way may be slower than SpeedSpider.
+You can download bootstrap page with code below.

+    wget -m -p -E -k -np http://twitter.github.io/bootstrap

 <!--more-->